radiorabe/airtime/README.md

 own fork with ease.

-We are aware that the contents herein are structured in a rather difficult to grasp fashion using lots of branches.
+We are aware that the contents herein are structured in a rather difficult to manage fashion using lots of branches.
 Please do not hesitate to create an issue or contact @hairmare if you need help with merging and/or rebasing.

 We are actively seeking a community managed upstream.
 Please open an